vietph34/DS_Final_project/README.md

      + **Publish_time**: time publish.
      + **Content**: Detail of article.
      + **URL**: point to url of article
- - Question: Based on the description, use supervised learning to summarize content.
- - Benefit: auto summarize instead of people's summary
+ - Benefit: writers can summary their articles automatically instead of doing themeselves.
- - Motivation: thinking-self
+ - Motivation: self-thinking